artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

   // The tree of components that this component represents render() {
-    // This is JSX code: it a transformer that converts code from HTML like
+    // This is JSX code, JSX is a source-code transformer that converts code from
-    // brackets into a specific method call.
+    // HTML-like brackets into a specific method call.
 E.g  `<Text font="Garamond" />`
-    // turns into; `React.createElement('div', {font: 'Garamond'}, null)`
+    // turns into; `React.createElement('Text', {font: 'Garamond'}, null)` return (
-    //
-    return (
       <View>
         <TextInput text={{ value: props.query }} searching={props.searching} />